Mann Ki Baat

 The main purpose of the program is to "establish a dialogue with the citizens on issues of day-to-day governance", according to a statement by the Information and Broadcasting Minister in the Rajya Sabha in July 2021.
-The programme is India's "first visually enriched radio program".
+The programme is "very apolitical".
+It is India's "first visually enriched radio program".

+As Modi's Mann Ki Baat approached its 100th episode on 30 April 2023, a survey conducted by the Indian Institute of Management, Rohtak shows that at least 23 crore people have ‘listened to or viewed’ Modi's monthly radio broadcast regularly and over a billion people have listened to it at least once.
+However, a study by Centre for the Study of Developing Societies (CSDS) released in November 2022 reported a very low listenership of the programme, with around 5% of the country being monthly listeners.

 Background

-The Prime Minister, Narendra Modi addresses the nation every month on All India Radio.
+Narendra Modi addresses the nation every month on All India Radio.
 Having officially started from 3 October 2014, the programme aims to deliver the Prime Minister's voice and ideas to the general masses of India.
 Since television connection is still not available everywhere in India, especially in the isolated, rural and less developed regions, radio was chosen to be the medium for the programme, owing to its wider reach.
 An estimated 90% of the total Indian population is reachable over the medium.
 Doordarshan's Direct to Home (DTH) service free dish relays feeds of the 20-minute-long episodes, to television and radio channels.

 The first Mann Ki Baat programme was broadcast on the occasion of Vijayadashami on 3 October 2014 followed by the second broadcast on 2 November 2014.

-In the first fifteen addresses of Mann ki Baat broadcast, more than 61,000 ideas were received on the website and 1.43 lakh audio recordings by listeners have been received.
+In the first fifteen addresses of Mann Ki Baat broadcast, more than 61,000 ideas were received on the website and 1.43 lakh audio recordings by listeners have been received.
 Each month, some selected calls become a part of the broadcast.
 From 2 June 2017, Mann Ki Baat will be available in regional dialects.
 The aim is to expand reach of the program as far as possible.
 The 50th episode of the program was broadcast on All India Radio on 25 November 2018.